kumahq/kuma/UPGRADE.md

  * Improved control plane communication security

     Kuma Control Plane exposed ports are reduced, please revise the [documentation](https://kuma.io/docs/1.0.0/documentation/networking/#kuma-cp-ports) for detailed list.
+    Consider reinstalling the metrics due to the port changes in Kuma Prometheus SD.

+ * Traffic route format

+    The format of the [TrafficRoute](https://kuma.io/docs/1.0.0/policies/traffic-route) has changed.
+Please check the documentation and adapt your resources.

 ### Suggested Upgrade Path on Universal
  * Get rid of advertised hostname